rwblokzijl/Msc-thesis-EuroToken/thesis.md

 dependent on trust in the system rather than the real value of the currency.
 In 806 AD, this culminated in the first use of paper money in China.
 Since these events, the form of money has varied based on societal conditions.
-Because of its functional utility, money in the form of bank notes backed by gold has been a popular form of money that has been used in European society since 1440 [@The_Gold_Standard].
+Because of its functional utility, money in the form of banknotes backed by gold has been a popular form of money that has been used in European society since 1440 [@The_Gold_Standard].

 By the end of the 1900s Europe had a system of many national currencies.
-These currency was maintained on a national level often ensuring its value on the gold standard [@The_Gold_Standard].
-Meanwhile private banks act as trustworthy and secure institutions, allowing people to store their money while they made a profit lending that money out.
+These currencies were maintained on a national level often ensuring its value on the gold standard [@The_Gold_Standard].
+Meanwhile, private banks act as trustworthy and secure institutions, allowing people to store their money while they made a profit lending that money out.
 For international and cross-currency trade, people would swap different currencies in exchanges when needed, but because of the localised nature of society this was infrequent for individuals.